for a list of state libraries and state archives in the U.S.

 Click here

-for a free index to these files.
+for a free index to some of these files.
 The National Archives has pension files for veterans and widows from the Mexican War, Indian Wars, and Civil War (Union only).

 Confederate pensions